piclas-framework/reggie2.0/README.md

 ```

 ## Python version compatibility
-Reggie2.0 is desinged to be executed with Python 2, however, compatibility with Python 3 is desired.
-For this purpose, the following remarks should be considered when changing the source code.
+Reggie2.0 was originally desinged to be executed with Python 2, however, Python 3 is now mandated.
+For the sake of backward-compatibility, the following remarks should be considered.

 ### print() function
 In Python 3, print() is a function and if the line break is to be omitted, simply add `, end='')` to the `print()` call.
 In order for this command to work with Python 2, the following line must be added as the very first line of code in the file
 ```